Summit Strand Process

 Dr. Gloria Boutte, USC and Dr. Mary Earick, PSU

-What does it mean to be a White teacher in a mulitabled, multicultural, multiethnic and multilingual society?
+What does it mean to be prepare youth for a mulitabled, multicultural, multiethnic and multilingual society?

 Strand B.4 Culturally Sustaining Educators and Communities